 - Business driver to keep project small (large projects are often not feasible for small channel partners).

-- More vendor agnostic and independent from selling “own” solutions for more optimised solutions.
+- Channel partners are more vendor agnostic and independent from selling “own” solutions for more optimised solutions.

-- Driver for large OEMs personnel to learn "new and hot" technology.
+- Larger drive for OEM personnel to learn "new and hot" technology instead.

 More competition in the after-sales phase will improve services and give end-users a choice.
 Is this the time for you to consider alternative sources for modification or product support?